ewyllie/aimc-custom-keyboard-library/README.md

 >string

 This is the initial string value for the text in the app.
 Usually this is an empty string, but in some cases you may wish to start with a non-empty String.
+The keyboard will use this as a starting point, and any typed characters will be added to the end of it.

 #### showKeyboardVal (required)
 >boolean

-This is a true/false Boolean for whether or not the keyboard is visible.
+This is a true/false value for whether or not the keyboard is visible.
 Passing 'true' here will reveal the keyboard and 'false' will hide it.
+This is primarily used to determine whether or not the keyboard is visible when your app first loads.

 #### showKeyboardFunction (required)
 >function()